 Gianfranco Mirizzi is a visual artist living and working in Rijeka, Croatia.

-During the last three years he’s been engaged in an international artist research on games, within the European art platform Corners of Europe (http://www.cornersofeurope.org/), performing in Taranto, Newcastle, Rijeka, Ljubljana, Maribor, Zagreb and Durham.
-Currently, as cofounder of newly born artist association ArtTeatar Boum!, he’s conducting an interdisciplinary research on new media and strategies of active participation in the crossing boundaries of Digital Arts and Theatre.
+He’s been engaged in an international artistic research on games, within the European art platform Corners of Europe (http://www.cornersofeurope.org/), performing in Taranto, Newcastle, Rijeka, Ljubljana, Maribor, Zagreb and Durham.